MPAS-Dev/MPAS-Model/docs/ocean/design_docs/min_level_cell.rst

 fields to make sure they look comparable to the results with the current terrain-following coordinate.

-We will test with JM and Wright equations of state.
+We will test with linear, JM and Wright equations of state:

+* [X] linear
+* [X] JM
+* [ ] Wright

+The change in velocity over 3, 5-minute timesteps for each of the test cases is as follows with the JM equation of state:

+* ``z_level_full_cells_const_S``: O(1e-14) m/s
+* ``z_level_full_cells``: O(1e-11) m/s
+* ``z_level``: O(1e-10) m/s

+Over 6 months, the velocity error plateaus at O(1e-3) m/s for the ``z_level``
+test case.

 Testing: Surface fields and fluxes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Date last modified: 2021/02/11
+Date last modified: 2021/04/21

-Contributors: Xylar Asay-Davis
+Contributors: Xylar Asay-Davis, Carolyn Begeman

 The testing in ``sub_ice_shelf_2D`` will account for the surface fluxes and fields that we most anticipate being affected by ``minLevel*``.
-Testing of other surface fields will likely require running tests that include GM, KPP and other parameterizations that are not part of this configuration by default.
+We will also run these configurations with GM activated.
+Testing of other surface fields will likely require running tests that include KPP and other parameterizations that are not part of this configuration by default.

+KPP and GM will be tested in existing global ocean test cases for which ``minLevelCell = 1``.
+KPP will also be tested with the spherical and planar ``single_column_test``.
+We will consider producing a modified global test case which has an identical number of vertical levels but with ``minLevelCell = 2``.
+This should allow us to identify any missed surface fields as well.

 Testing: Correct boundary conditions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^